Junior Drama 2016 26th Feb 2018 - 15 images

 Junior Cycle Specification

-Home Economics aims to develop students’ knowledge, attitudes, understanding, skills, and values to achieve optimal healthy and sustainable living for every person both as an individual and as a member of society.
+Home Economics aims to develop pupils’ knowledge, attitudes, understanding, skills, and values to achieve optimal healthy and sustainable living for every person both as an individual and as a member of society.

-Home Economics nurtures students’ resourcefulness, innovation, adaptability, and competency as consumers.
+Home Economics nurtures pupils’ resourcefulness, innovation, adaptability, and competency as consumers.
 It develops students’ creative design and textile skills.
-Home Economics develops students who are environmentally conscious and dedicated to a sustainable and responsible way of life.
+Home Economics develops pupils who are environmentally conscious and dedicated to a sustainable and responsible way of life.

 The assessment of Home Economics for the purposes of the Junior Cycle Profile of Achievement (JCPA) will be comprised of two Classroom-Based Assessments, a practical food skills examination, and a written examination.
 All assessments will be at a common level.